prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 Next, we recommend backing up any important important folders such as your beacon node data directory and the validator wallet is important.
 You can simply make copies of the directories and keep them safe in case the downgrade process goes wrong.

-Next up, run our database rollback command to make sure your database is going to be compatible with your new version:
+Next up, run our database rollback command to make sure your database is going to be compatible with your new version.
+Find the folder where your `validator.db` file lives (it is in your wallet directory under a folder called `direct` or `derived`), then run:

 ```
-bazel run //validator:validator -- db migrate down --datadir=/path/to/your/validatorwallet
+bazel run //validator:validator -- db migrate down --datadir=/path/to/folder
 ```

 Then do `git checkout v1.0.5`.
 Afterwards, you can re-run your beacon chain and validator as you ran them earlier with Bazel.